AleksSG/Web-App/README.md

 ### How to run the application using docker-compose

+The user must have the django and docker-compose installed.
+If not, the user won't be able to run the docker.

-First, we have to be in the Web-App/MML directory.
+First, we must be in the Web-App/MML directory.

 Then, we have to migrate the database, using the following command:

   $sudo python3 manage.py migrate

-Then, we have to create a superuser, using the following command:
+Then, we create a superuser, using the following command:

   $sudo python3 manage.py createsuperuser

 and follow the instructions (give a name, password and email for the administrator user)

 Finally, for running the application, the following command:

   $sudo docker-compose up

 This will run the application.

-For visit the application as a user, write in the browser the url "localhost:8000" For starting the admin interface, just press the button "Django admin" at the right of the navbar, or go to the url "localhost:8000/admin".
+For visitting the application as a user, write in the browser the url "localhost:8000" For starting the admin interface, just press the button "Django admin" at the right of the navbar, or go to the url "localhost:8000/admin".

 ### How to run the application on Heroku